-- Natural Environment Our natural waterways and riparian areas are enhanced and protected. - Places, Spaces and Infrastructure An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian or our community assets.

-• Leadership and Governance - Council rigorously manages its financial resources and assets to maximise delivery of services.
+- Natural Environment Our natural waterways and riparian areas are enhanced and protected. - Places, Spaces and Infrastructure An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian or our community assets. - Leadership and Governance Council rigorously manages its financial resources and assets to maximise delivery of services.

-Council's stormwater drainage data reported in Note 9a of Council's Financial Statements 2016/2017, is based on the previous revaluation completed in 2015.
+Council's stormwater drainage data reported in Note 10a of Council's Financial Statements 2019/2020, is based on the revaluation completed in 2016.
 In 2017/2018 Council transferred this asset class data into the corporate asset management system.
-The transfer of data included a review of useful lives and unit rates and as a result a further revaluation of this asset class will be conducted effective 30 June 2018.
+The transfer of data included a review of useful lives and unit rates.

 Council conducted CCTV inspections on a small percentage of the drainage network as a representative sample to determine the overall condition of our stormwater drainage infrastructure.
-At present Council inspects drainage on a reactive basis or through customer requests.
+In 2019/2020, Council commenced a proactive CCTV inspection program of its drainage network in addition to undertaking inspections on a reactive basis or through customer requests.

-The table below shows the projected capital and maintenance expenditure and the backlog figures for this asset class.
+The following table shows the projected capital and maintenance expenditure and the backlog figures for this asset class.
 The baseline data for the projected backlog figures have been formulated using the reported Cost to Satisfactory (CTS).
-The reported CTS is based on the Nett Carrying Amount of the asset class and the percentage of those assets in various conditions9.
+The reported CTS is based on the Nett Carrying Amount of the asset class and the percentage of those assets in various conditions8.